wasi-shah/Docker-AKS/00.4 Azure/Readme.md

 Azure Queue Storage is a service for storing large numbers of messages.
 You access messages from anywhere in the world via authenticated calls using HTTP or HTTPS.
 A queue message can be up to 64 KB in size.
 A queue may contain millions of messages, up to the total capacity limit of a storage account.
 Queues are commonly used to create a backlog of work to process asynchronously.
 A messaging store for reliable messaging between application components.
 ### Azure Tables
-•	Table has 5TB storage limit
+•	Table has a 5TB storage limit
-•	1 MB data per entry (per row)
+•	1 MB of data per entry (per row)
 A NoSQL store for schemaless storage of structured data.
 Azure Table storage is a service that stores non-relational structured data (also known as structured NoSQL data) in the cloud, providing a key/attribute store with a schemaless design.
 Because Table storage is schemaless, it's easy to adapt your data as the needs of your application evolve.
 Access to Table storage data is fast and cost-effective for many types of applications, and is typically lower in cost than traditional SQL for similar volumes of data.
-Azure Tables is a Flexible NoSQL database type storage, its ideal for semi structured dataset where values are added in a Key-value pairs.
-Table is an ideal solution for structures, semi structured and non-structured data.
+Azure Tables is a Flexible NoSQL database type storage, its ideal for semi-structured dataset where values are added in Key-value pairs.
+Table is an ideal solution for structures, semi-structured and non-structured data.
 You can use Tables to save your data to the tables and use OData-based queries to save and retrieve data.
 Table storage is excellent for flexible datasets – web app user data, address books, device information and other metadata – and lets you build cloud applications without locking down the data model to particular schemas.
 Because different rows in the same table can have a different structure – for example, order information in one row, and customer information in another.
 ### Azure managed Disks
 Applies to: ✔️ Linux VMs ✔️ Windows VMs ✔️ Flexible scale sets ✔️ Uniform scale sets Azure managed disks are block-level storage volumes that are managed by Azure and used with Azure Virtual Machines.
 Managed disks are like a physical disk in an on-premises server but, virtualized.
-With managed disks, all you have to do is specify the disk size, the disk type, and provision the disk.
+With managed disks, all you have to do is specify the disk size, and the disk type, and provision the disk.
 Once you provision the disk, Azure handles the rest.
 The available types of disks are ultra disks, premium solid-state drives (SSD), standard SSDs, and standard hard disk drives (HDD).
 For information about each individual disk type, see Select a disk type for IaaS VMs.
 #### Disk roles
 There are three main disk roles in Azure: the data disk, the OS disk, and the temporary disk.
 These roles map to disks that are attached to your virtual machine.
 ##### Data disk
-A data disk is a managed disk that's attached to a virtual machine to store application data, or other data you need to keep.
+A data disk is a managed disk that's attached to a virtual machine to store application data or other data you need to keep.
 Data disks are registered as SCSI drives and are labeled with a letter that you choose.
 The size of the virtual machine determines how many data disks you can attach to it and the type of storage you can use to host the disks.
 ##### OS disk
 Every virtual machine has one attached operating system disk.
 That OS disk has a pre-installed OS, which was selected when the VM was created.
 This disk contains the boot volume.
 This disk has a maximum capacity of 4,095 GiB.
 However, many operating systems are partitioned with master boot record (MBR) by default.
 MBR limits the usable size to 2 TiB.
 If you need more than 2 TiB, create and attach data disks and use them for data storage.
 If you need to store data on the OS disk and require the additional space, convert it to GUID Partition Table (GPT).
 To learn about the differences between MBR and GPT on Windows deployments, see Windows and GPT FAQ.
 ##### Temporary disk
 Most VMs contain a temporary disk, which is not a managed disk.
-The temporary disk provides short-term storage for applications and processes, and is intended to only store data such as page files, swap files, or SQL Server tempdb.
-Data on the temporary disk may be lost during a maintenance event, when you redeploy a VM, or when you stop the VM.
+The temporary disk provides short-term storage for applications and processes and is intended to only store data such as page files, swap files, or SQL Server tempdb.
+Data on the temporary disk may be lost during a maintenance event when you redeploy a VM, or when you stop the VM.
 During a successful standard reboot of the VM, data on the temporary disk will persist.
 For more information about VMs without temporary disks, see Azure VM sizes with no local temporary disk.
 On Azure Linux VMs, the temporary disk is typically /dev/sdb and on Windows VMs the temporary disk is D: by default.
-The temporary disk is not encrypted unless (for server side encryption) you enable encryption at host or (for Azure Disk Encryption) with the VolumeType parameter set to All on Windows or EncryptFormatAll on Linux.
+The temporary disk is not encrypted unless (for server-side encryption) you enable encryption at the host or (for Azure Disk Encryption) with the VolumeType parameter set to All on Windows or EncryptFormatAll on Linux.
 ### Azure Container Storage
 A volume management, deployment, and orchestration service built natively for containers.
 Azure Container Storage is a cloud-based volume management, deployment, and orchestration service built natively for containers.
 It integrates with Kubernetes, allowing you to dynamically and automatically provision persistent volumes to store data for stateful applications running on Kubernetes clusters.